Covariate Adjustment in Randomized Experiments Motivated by Higher-Order Influence Functions: HOIF-Motivated Covariate Adjustment: Statistical Intuition

 \subsection{The Role of HOIF and a Review}

-To explain how the theory of HOIF directly leads to an improved estimator, we first notice that the bias of $\hat{\tau}_{\aipw}$, though equal to zero, takes the following form, assuming that $\hat{\b}$ is ``sufficiently independent'' from the sample $\bO$\footnote{In the derivation below, we might write 0 redundantly as $1 / \pi_{1} - 1 / \pi_{1}$ but please bear with us.}:
+To explain how the theory of HOIF directly leads to an improved estimator, we first notice that $\hat{\tau}_{\aipw}$ is unbiased and also assume that $\hat{\b}$ is ``sufficiently independent'' from the sample $\bO$.
+In the derivation below, we might write 0 redundantly as $\frac{1}{\pi_{1}} - \frac{1}{\pi_{1}}$: